- WHERE TO STAY

 By the Cabinet War Rooms are steps up to King Charles Street.
 You are now surrounded by imposing government buildings on either side, all along to the end of the street.
 On your right is the Treasury, on your left the Foreign Office.

 Next turning on your left is Downing Street.
-You've seen the Houses of Parliament and the home of government agencies all around you, this is where the Prime Minister lives and works at number 10, with his chancellor responsible for finance next door in number 11.
+You've seen the Houses of Parliament and the home of government agencies all around you, this is where the Prime Minister lives and works at Number 10.
+The Chancellor, responsible for finance is next door in Number 11.

 Built on land where jousting had taken place, this imposing guard house was built between 1750 and 1758.
 Only members of the royal family are allowed to ride through the arch.

-Changing of the guard is held here at 11:00 (10:00, Sundays).
+Changing of the Guard is held here at 11am (10am, Sundays).
 Many people find this location much more satisfying than the more famous Changing of the Guard at Buckingham Palace.
 Here crowds are much, much smaller and you are much closer and get uninterrupted close up pictures.

 You can visit this sumptuous building for which there is an admission charge.